sklintyg/infra/integration/hsa-integration/README.md

-# Intyg Common Integration HSA-integration
+# Intyg Infra Integration HSA-integration

 Provides access to various HSA services over NTjP using infrastructure:directory:* TjK:s.

-Typical use is an external application (Webcert, Rehabstod, Intygstjansten) including se.inera.intyg.common:hsa-integration as a dependency.
+Typical use is an external application (Webcert, Rehabstod, Intygstjansten) including se.inera.intyg.infra:hsa-integration as a dependency.
 This then requires a number of properties being set in the executing application's context as well as some common Spring profile names.

 ### Profiles